 Under the No Action Alternative, no federal actions for emergency shoreline protection would be implemented.
+Current maintenance consists of runway repair, clearing of debris (Figure 4), and maintaining temporary erosion control measures for runway protection (i.e., placing large boulders in front of the runway).
 Conditions in the study area are anticipated to develop as described in the FWOP condition (Section 2).